 4. Hike to the Key Summit

 One of the highlights of the Milford Sound Road makes this Fiordland National Park must-do list, as it’s just too good to miss.
 The Key Summit hike is part of the Routeburn Track Great Walk but can be accessed from The Divide on the Milford Road.
 A zigzag climb for about 2 hours brings you to the Key Summit with breathtaking mountain views from around the entire summit.
 It takes about 3 hours to complete the return track.
 See more walks near Milford Sound in the 11 Best Walks in Milford Sound.

-5. Do the Kepler Track Great Walk
+7. Do the Kepler Track Great Walk

 Another fantastic multi-day hike is the Kepler Track.
 This purpose-built Great Walk starts with a steep climb up into the mountains but, if the weather is on your side, you’ll be rewarded with sensational views.
 Another highlight is the forest sections of the walk often described as “enchanting”.
-The Kepler Track is a 60km loop track taking 3-4 days to complete.
+The Kepler Track is a 60km (37-mile) loop track taking 3-4 days to complete.
 It can even be walked to from Te Anau.
 Remember, Fiordland is a high rainfall area so be prepared for at least one rainy day on your trip.

-Location: 5km from Te Anau township.
+Location: 5km (3 miles) from Te Anau township.
 The track begins and ends at the Kepler Track car park, at the southern end of Lake Te Anau.
 It can be walked to from the DOC Visitor Centre, 50 minutes away.

-6. Jet Boat down the Waiaurahiri River
+8. Jet Boat Down the Waiaurahiri River

-7. Scuba Dive in Milford Sound
+9. Scuba Dive in Milford Sound

 One of the more unique experiences to have in the famous Milford Sound is scuba diving.
 Thanks to the dark freshwaters created by tannins being washed into the sea, Milford Sound is home to coral and fish species that would otherwise only be found in deep seawater.
 Even if you’re not qualified, your scuba diving guide will take you to see some of the creatures of the deep like black coral.
 Trips are available with Descend Scuba Diving.

 Location: Trips depart from the Deep Water Basin boat ramp just before the Milford Sound Marina.